Check for unusual changes and have regular cancer screening tests

 - Women aged between 50 and 74 years are encouraged to have a mammogram for breast cancer every two years.
 Visit the Breast Health pages on the Cancer Council Victoria website for more information.

-- Women aged between 18 and 70 years are encouraged to have a Pap test every two years to detect early changes that can lead to cervical cancer.
-Visit PapScreen Victoria for more information.
+- Women aged between 25 and 74 years are encouraged to have a Cervical Screening Test every five years to detect early changes that can lead to cervical cancer.
+Visit Cancer Council for more information.

 - There is currently no test to differentiate between prostate cancers that are slow-growing and unlikely to cause harm and those that are aggressive and require treatment.
 Because the side effects of prostate cancer testing and treatment are often very serious, we encourage men concerned about prostate cancer to speak to their doctor to make an informed decision about whether testing is right for them.

-Immunisation: The HPV vaccine can help prevent cervical cancer in females (along with regular Pap tests) and HPV-related cancers in males.
+Immunisation: The HPV vaccine can help prevent cervical cancer in females (along with regular Cervical Screening Tests) and HPV-related cancers in males.
 Speak to your doctor or visit the HPV Vaccine website for more information.

 Past articles from our monthly cancer prevention newsletter: